 1. The GRE

 Take the Verbal, Quantitative and Analytical Writing (“General” test) sections of the Graduate Record Examination (GRE) and have the scores sent directly to CSULB, using the appropriate GRE codes.
 (The Subject test is not required; however, the score will be reported if taken.)
-Sign up for the GRE early; reservations must be made for the test at least three to four weeks before the test date and your scores are not sent to you or CSULB for approximately two to five weeks after you have taken the test – to insure your results are received by CSULB in time for processing, you should take the exam by the department application due date listed above.
+Sign up for the GRE early; reservations must be made for the test at least three to four weeks before the test date.
+Your scores are sent to you and CSULB approximately two to five weeks after you have taken the test – to insure your results are received by CSULB in time for processing, you should take the exam by the department application due date listed above.
 For dates of GRE tests given in your geographical area visit the GRE web site at: http://www.gre.org.
-The CSULB GRE codes are: institution 4389, department 2016.
-(Please note: you must designate the institution recipient as a graduate program for the codes.)
-Because ETS changed the General GRE verbal and quantitative scoring system beginning Fall 2011, it is not possible to give “target” or “competitive” GRE scores at this time (we have no “minimum”).
+The CSULB GRE codes are: Institution 4389; department – 2019 (MAPR), 2017 (MSHF) or 2008 (MSIO).
+(Please note: GRE scores are reported to the CSULB Enrollment Services Office, regardless of dept code used).
+See discussion regarding Selection Criteria below.

 2. Department and University Applications

 Apply to the Psychology Department Graduate Advisor for admission by the program date listed in the table above.
-Application forms are available through the links below in a print-only format – please print and complete the appropriate forms, then submit to the department.
+Application forms for the Psychology Department are available through the links below in a print-only format (there are fillable versions available) – please print and complete the appropriate forms, then submit to the department.
 Department application forms may be hand-delivered or mailed (the mailing address is located on the department application Check Sheet linked below and several of the forms themselves).
-Please Note: you must also apply to the University itself – see deadlines above (www.csumentor.edu).
+Please Note: you must also apply to the University itself – see deadlines above (www.calstate.edu/apply).

 Master of Arts in Psychology, Option in Psychological Research: You are eligible to apply if you have completed an undergraduate major in Psychology that includes four specific prerequisite courses, or a major in another field with 24 units of upper division psychology that includes four specific prerequisite courses (listed on the Master of Arts, Option in Psychological Research Program information web page, and as one of the on-line application forms linked below).
 Three CSULB Psychology MAPR faculty members who have agreed to considering mentoring incoming MAPR students as lab space allows must be listed on the department application, section D.